 :x

-Defining what qualifies as small is challenging, and unfortunately there's no definitive answer.
+:yDefining what qualifies as small is challenging, and unfortunately there's no definitive answer.
 We can only indicate that collections with fewer than 10 elements are certainly small, while those exceeding 100 elements clearly exceed the intended use.

 Named tuples also differ syntactically, requiring being enclosed in parentheses ().
-Omitting them is not possible, unlike with regular tuples.
+Omitting them isn't possible, unlike with regular tuples.
 Furthermore, when creating a single-element named tuple, the syntax requires either a trailing comma , after the element (similar to regular tuples) or a leading semicolon ; before the element. [note] The semicolon notation ; may seem odd, but it actually comes from the syntax for keyword arguments in functions.

 To construct a named tuple, each element must be specified in the format <key> = <value>, such as a = 10.
-Alternatively, a pair <key with Symbol type> => <value> can be used, as in :a => 10.
+Alternatively, we can use a pair <key with Symbol type> => <value>, as in :a => 10.
 Once a named tuple nt is created, the element a can be accessed either by key lookup nt[:a] or by dot syntax nt.a.

-The following code snippets illustrate these concepts.
+The following examples illustrate these concepts.

 # all 'nt' are equivalent